VirtusLab/besom/website/docs/basics.md

 The Scala CLI executor accepts either the `scala-cli` command or the `scala` command of Scala 3.5+, which is Scala CLI under another name.
 If both are installed, Besom refuses to guess and asks you to pick one, either for the project with `use-executor: scala-cli` (or `scala`) in `Pulumi.yaml` or for your machine with the `BESOM_LANGHOST_SCALA_CLI_COMMAND` environment variable. `use-executor` takes precedence.
-The `scala` runner of Scala 2 and of Scala 3 releases before 3.5 is not Scala CLI based and is ignored.
+Both accept a command name or a path.
+The `scala` runner of Scala 2 and of Scala 3 releases before 3.5 is not Scala CLI based: Besom skips it when looking commands up, and reports an error when it is chosen explicitly.

 :::warning
 Since Besom 0.5.2 a `scala-cli` script in the project directory is no longer picked up automatically.